Mustapha Bouchelaghem

 Mustapha Bouchelaghem, also known as Bey Bouchelaghem was the Bey of the Western Beylik from 1686 to 1734/37.

 Origins and early life

-Mustapha, born as Mustapha ben Youcef was the son of an Algerian Arabic man called Youcef el-Mesrati, a noble from the Kalaa of Beni Rached, and an Algerian woman.
+Mustapha, born as Mustapha ben Youcef was the son of an Algerian Zenetian Berber man called Youcef el-Mesrati, a noble from the Kalaa of Beni Rached, and an Algerian woman.
 His father served as Khalifa (lieutenant-governor) to the Bey of Constantine.
-He moved back to Mostaganem where he had 8 children, the first-born being Mustapha.
-Several of his siblings would also become Beys of Oran later on.
+He moved back to Mostaganem where he had eight children, the first-born being Mustapha.
+Several of his siblings would also later become Beys of Oran.

 His full name was Mustapha ben Youcef Ben Mohamed ben Ishaq el-Mesrati.
 The name Bouchelaghem, and its Spanish version "El Bigotillos," was an epithet referring to his Moustache.

 Bey

 He was elected as Bey in 1686, after the previous bey Chaban-ez-Zenagui was killed in front of Oran.

 In 1701 he moved his capital to Mascara, and built a garrison there.
 The reason for this was its more central location.
 He worked hard to accumulate a large army mainly composed of thousands of Arab-Berber tribal levy.